viveksck/Text-Tools/README.md

 1. malc-text-grader - for creating graded readings, and analysing vocabulary
 2. firstfivewords.py - for pulling formulaic sentence starters from a corpus of text
 3. ngramstripper2009.py - for simplifying the Google Books ngram data into a frequency word list
+4. TextFileHashTagger.py - for a folder full of text files containing hash tags, creates an index

 *Some projects have been described in articles.
 PDFs available here: http://scholar.google.co.jp/citations?user=-ShxkTcAAAAJ *Some projects have a screencast showing how to use them: http://www.youtube.com/user/malcprentice